News

 11

-Francisco S almost 10 years ago
+Francisco S over 10 years ago

 The commentary above by Adam R reveals the real political quandary we find ourselves in.
 I wish we could get some insight as to the political pressures (from both inside and outside the institute) that would make the IFC feel it necessary to force every fraternity, including Cambridge-side ones unaffected by Boston limitations, into the same harsh penalty system.
 Tech, step in and do some real investigation!
 We deserve to know what's going on behind the scenes.